TotalingDoor/WeAreDevsAPI/README.md

 # WeAreDevs API

-This is a decompiled version of the WeAreDevs API C# exploit api
+This is a decompiled version of the WeAreDevs API C# exploit Api

 # Use Of Api

-You can open it with visual studio and inspect it, or you can just click on the .cs file on Github.
+You can open it with Visual Studio and inspect it, or you can just click on the .cs file on Github.

 # Contact